ballerina-platform/ballerina-distribution/examples/tcp-client/tcp_client.md

 # TCP client - Send/Receive bytes

-The TCP Client is used to connect to a remote TCP server.
-Ballerina TCP client provides simple methods for connecting, sending, and receiving data over the TCP protocol in a synchronous manner.
-Use this client to connect and interact with TCP servers.
+The TCP client connects to a given TCP server socket, and then sends and receives byte streams.
+A TCP client is created by giving the IP and port number.
+Once connected, writeBytes and readBytes synchronous methods are used to send and receive byte streams.
+Since, they are synchronous methods often used in two different strands.
+Use this to interact with TCP servers or implement high level protocols based on TCP.

 ::: code tcp_client.bal :::